 and, on return, asked for and was given the damaged prop as

-a memento.
-And how, in 1935, when Smithy asked for it back to
+autobiography.)
+And how, in 1935, when Smithy asked for

-since the trans-Tasman drama, he agreed instead to borrow the
+a prop since the trans-Tasman drama, he agreed instead to borrow

-spare metal propeller I had with my Fokker Universal and let
+the spare metal propeller I had with my Fokker Universal and

-me keep my treasured memento.
-The condition was that I get a
+let me keep my treasured memento.
+The condition was that I get

 I'd gone immediately to George Adams, master propeller maker